Learn the simple method to reverse sear filet mignon and never again be intimidated by making steak at home! 💯

 Chef-Tested Tips 👩🏻🍳

-- Let the steaks come to room temperature before cooking for more even results.
+- Let steaks sit at room temperature before cooking for more even results.

-- After baking, let the steaks rest briefly on the baking sheet while you preheat your skillet — just enough time to settle before searing.
+- After baking, let the steaks rest briefly while you preheat the skillet.

-- Flip frequently while searing to build an even, golden crust on all sides.
+- Flip often during the sear to build an even, golden crust.

 How To Scale The Recipe Up Or Down

-If you use this guide on how to Reverse Sear Filet Mignon, please let us know by leaving a review and ⭐️⭐️⭐️⭐️⭐️ rating below!
-I have a feeling you’ll be using this exact method for years to come!
+If you use this guide on how to reverse sear filet mignon, please let us know by leaving a review and ⭐️⭐️⭐️⭐️⭐️ rating below!
+I have a feeling you’ll be using this technique to make steak for years to come!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
 We love seeing what you’re up to in the kitchen!